Owner, Elevate Events

 Associate VP of Events & Programs, Chamber of Commerce Hawaii

-Tricia Fetui is the Associate VP of Events & Programs at the Chamber, and Executive Director of the Young Professionals Program.
+Tricia Fetui is the Associate Vice President of Events & Programs at the Chamber, and Executive Director of the Young Professionals Program.
 In her role, Fetui oversees the Chamber of Commerce Hawaii’s events and programs, along with the YP Program.
 She previously worked at the Aloha Council Boy Scouts Hawaii, Guam and America Samoa, March of Dimes Hawaii, The Queen’s Health Systems, The Madden Corporation and Central Pacific Bank.